lamat1111/QuilibriumScripts/README.md

 </details>

 ## Migrate node to a new server
-1. Use the auto-installer script in this guide to install the node on the new server and let it run for 5 minutes.
+1. *OPTIONAL if you already have installed the node*.
+Use the auto-installer script in this guide to install the node on the new server and let it run for 5 minutes, then stop it with CTRL+C
 2. Grab your new server IP and password.
 3. Login to the old server and run this command.
-Change <NEW_SERVER_IP> with your new server IP and enter the new server password when requested.
+*Change <NEW_SERVER_IP> with your new server IP and enter the new server password when requested.*

 ```bash
 scp -f /root/ceremonyclient/node/.config/keys.yml /root/ceremonyclient/node/.config/config.yml root@<NEW_SERVER_IP>:/root/ceremonyclient/node/.config/